 Devising a Marketing Strategy

 The second major problem we faced was creating an effective marketing program while operating on a limited budget.
-We averaged $80 a month on advertising with a local, free paper during the first 2 years that we were open.
+We averaged $80 a month on advertising with a local, free paper during the first two years that we were open.
 Eventually, we decided that the marketing had lost its effectiveness, so we dropped it.
 The advertising that turned out to be the most successful (not to mention free) was posting on Facebook.

 I became familiar with Facebook a short time before opening the pizzeria.
 I wrote posts all about our delicious pizzas and our specials and was noticing some good effects in traffic to our business.
 I posted most of my ads on a local group site called Golden Valley Living.
 This worked well until Facebook decided that they didn't want as much advertising on the group sites, so it was subsequently deleted.

 Not one to be deterred from capitalizing on a good thing, I started my own group site called Golden Valley advertising.
 I invited all the local merchants to advertise on the site, and we still contribute to a healthy selection of advertisements to this day.
 I formulate my ads on this page and then share them to my timeline.
 I also tag a group of buy, sell, trade sites in my posts on Facebook.